golphat1/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to list contents of your directory
+script that prints the absolute path